AmedeoSarpa/thesis/sprint-retrospectives/Sprint07_Retrospective.md

 - Unit Testing:

-  - Nr of automated unit test cases : x Front End + x Back End
+  - Nr of automated unit test cases : 67 Front End + 353 Back End
-  - Coverage : %
+  - Coverage : 96.45%

 - E2E testing:
   - Not yet done
 - Code review
-  - h
+  - 6h

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

 - What lessons did you learn (both positive and negative) in this sprint?
+  -

 - Which improvement goals set in the previous retrospective were you able to achieve? <br>
+  - Saurav well integrated in the team

 - Which ones you were not able to achieve?
 Why?<br>
+  - We did not fill a file with known bug but because we thought that the jira representation is enough.

 - Improvement goals for the next sprint <br>